BetsyHJ/DANCER/README.md

 ```

 Moreover, results reported in the paper are the averages of 10 independent runs and can be reproduced with random seed 2012 ~ 2021 with seed setting e.g., ```--seed 2012```.

-For using the simulation of MovieLens dataset in the third task, please unzip ```./data/simulation2.zip``` first.